What is a malunion?

 What causes malunions?

-A malunion in adults can happen due to inadequate immobilization in the cast, premature weight bearing, or ineffective surgical internal or external fixation of the fracture.
+A malunion in adults can happen due to not seeking treatment soon enough (or at all), inadequate immobilization in the cast, premature cast removal and weight bearing, or ineffective surgical internal or external fixation to correct the fracture.
 In children, partial or complete growth plate damage during trauma, or overgrowth of the long bones after fracture treatment, can lead to limb length discrepancy or angulation deformities.

 How are malunions diagnosed?

-Diagnosis is based on the history and proper physical examination as well as X-rays.
-Sometimes, a CAT scan is needed in addition to plain X-rays for diagnosis and surgical planning.
+Diagnosis is based on the patient’s history and proper physical examination as well as X-rays.
+Sometimes, an MRI and/or a CAT scan is needed in addition to standard X-rays for diagnosis and surgical planning.

 How are malunions treated?